unbibium/atari64/README.md

-OH GOD WHAT ARE YOU DOING
+Atari 64
 =========================

-I'm compiling the Commodore 64 kernal to run on the Atari 800XL.
+This is the Commodre 64 KERNAL, modified to run on the Atari 8-bit line of computers.
 They're practically the same machine; why didn't someone try this 30 years ago?